Ultrabenosaurus/OpenTrack/README.md

 ##Debugging##

 If the script doesn't seem to be working, open the script directly in your browser and add `&test` to the end of the query string.
 This will prevent the 1x1 pixel image from being displayed and will instead print out the device `$agent`, the fields `$fields` and data `$values` to be inserted, and the result `$response` of the insert.

-##To Do##

-* Enhance new field generation to be as reliable as possible
-* Convert main code to class, make track.php an interface?